B1nus/wezy/README.md

 - only wasm core
 - only wasi preview 1
 - only f64
-> [!NOTE]
-> Hmmm... tuples or structs.
-> Hmmm... enums?
-> Hmmm... none of the above?
-See how well you can do without them first.
 # Error handling
 Just assertions.
 Avoid crashing with if statements.
 > [!NOTE]